AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-21-MITRE-ATT&CK.md

 - T1078 — Valid Accounts (using stolen credentials)
 - T1003 — OS Credential Dumping (mimikatz — covered in day 17)
 - T1566 — Phishing (initial access via malicious email)

+## Real-World Example
+When the SolarWinds attack was discovered in 2020, security teams mapped the entire attack to MITRE ATT&CK techniques.
+The attackers used T1195 (Supply Chain Compromise) for initial access, T1027 (Obfuscated Files) for defense evasion, and T1071 (Application Layer Protocol) for C2 communication.
+Having this common framework meant teams across different organizations could instantly understand and share exactly what the attackers did at each stage — accelerating response and detection across the entire industry.